-We expect professional fees to decrease \$0.6 million (17%) in fiscal 2013 as our compliance risk model project moves into the implementation phase, during which we will capitalize associated development costs.
-We expect professional fees to increase \$1.9 million (71%) in fiscal 2014, driven by additional project resources to achieve our strategic initiatives, costs to develop our on-line monitoring capabilities, and the cost of outsourcing our disaster recovery infrastructure.
+Professional fees decreased \$0.5 million (14%) in fiscal 2013.
+Our compliance risk model project moved into, and remain in, the implementation phase, during which we are capitalizing associated development costs.
+We expect professional fees to increase \$1.8 million (64%) in fiscal 2014, driven by additional project resources to achieve our strategic initiatives, costs to develop our on-line monitoring capabilities, and the cost of outsourcing our disaster recovery infrastructure.
 We project a reduction of 21% in fiscal 2015 and a further reduction of 19% in fiscal 2016.